MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/connect-to-network.md

 ms.assetid: 532195c6-564b-4954-97c2-5a5795368c09
 ---

-# Create a Virtual Switch
+# Create a virtual network

-Before you create a virtual machine in Hyper-V, you may want to provide a way for this virtual machine to connect to a physical network.
-Hyper-V includes software-based networking technology that allows a virtual machine's network card to connect to a virtual switch, providing network connectivity.
-Each virtual switch created in Hyper-V can be configured with one of three connection types:
+Your virtual machines will need a virtual network to share a network with your computer.
+Creating a virtual network is optional -- if your virtual machine doesn't need to be connected to the internet or a network, skip ahead to [creating a Windows Virtual Machine](create-virtual-machine.md).

-- **External Network** – the virtual switch is connected to a physical network adapter which provides connectivity between the physical network, the Hyper-V host, and the virtual machine.
-In this configuration, you can also enable or disable the host's ability to communicate over the physically connected network card.
-This can be useful to isolate only VM traffic to a particular physical network card.
+## Connect virtual machines to the internet

-- **Internal Network** – the virtual switch is not connected to a physical network adapter.
-However, network connectivity exists between the Hyper-V host and any virtual machines connected to this switch.
+Hyper-V has three types of virtual switches -- external, internal, and private. create an external switch to share your computer's network with the virtual machines running on it.

-- **Private Network** – the virtual switch is not connected to a physical network adapter and connectivity does not exist between the Hyper-V host and any virtual machines connected to this switch.
+This exercise walks through creating an external virtual switch.
+Once completed, your Hyper-V host will have a virtual switch that can  connect virtual machines to the internet through your computer's network connection.

-## Manually Create a Virtual Switch
+### Create a Virtual Switch with Hyper-V Manager

-This exercise walks through how to create an external virtual switch using the Hyper-V Manager.
-When completed, your Hyper-V host contains a virtual switch that can be used to connect virtual machines to a physical network.
+1. Open Hyper-V Manager.
+A quick way to do this is by hitting the Windows button or key then type "Hyper-V Manager".

-1. Open up Hyper-V Manager.
+If search doesn't find Hyper-V Manager, Hyper-V or the Hyper-V management tools are not enabled.
+See the instructions to [enable Hyper-V](enable-hyper-v.md).

-2. Right-click on the name of the Hyper-V host and select **Virtual Switch Manager...**
+2. In Hyper-V Manager, select **Virtual Switch Manager...** from the 'Actions' menu on the right.

-3. Under ‘Virtual Switches’, select **New virtual network switch**.
+3. Under the 'Virtual Switches' section, select **New virtual network switch**.

-4. Under ‘What type of virtual switch do you want to create?’, select **External**.
+4. Under 'What type of virtual switch do you want to create?', select **External**.

 5. Select the **Create Virtual Switch** button.